mit-pdos/sigmaos/cpython3.11/Doc/library/locale.rst

    .. data:: ALT_DIGITS

-      Get a string consisting of up to 100 semicolon-separated symbols used to represent the values 0 to 99 in a locale-specific way.
+      Get a representation of up to 100 values used to represent the values 0 to 99.
-      In most locales this is an empty string.

-   The function temporarily sets the ``LC_CTYPE`` locale to the locale of the category that determines the requested value (``LC_TIME``, ``LC_NUMERIC``, ``LC_MONETARY`` or ``LC_MESSAGES``) if locales are different and the resulting string is non-ASCII.
-   This temporary change affects other threads.

-   .. versionchanged:: 3.14
-      The function now temporarily sets the ``LC_CTYPE`` locale in some cases.

 .. function:: getdefaultlocale([envvars])